Cos'è la produzione additiva con spray a freddo, e come può trasformare la tua produzione?

 CSAM is transforming industries by solving problems that traditional methods can’t.
 Let’s explore its most impactful applications:

-4.1 Aerospaziale e difesa
+4.1 Aerospaziale e Difesa

 • Rivestimenti: Applying thermal barrier coatings to jet engine components to improve fuel efficiency.

-4.2 Automobile
+4.2 Automobilistico

 4.3 Medico

-• Impianti: Biocompatible titanium or cobalt-chromium implants (PER ESEMPIO., Sostituzioni del ginocchio) with porous structures that promote bone growth.
+• Impianti: Biocompatible titanium or cobalt-chromium implants (per esempio., sostituzioni del ginocchio) with porous structures that promote bone growth.

 • Dentale: Custom dental crowns or bridges made from titanium, which are more durable than traditional porcelain crowns.

-• Instrument Repair: Fixing precision medical tools (PER ESEMPIO., surgical scissors) that can’t be welded without damage.
+• Instrument Repair: Fixing precision medical tools (per esempio., surgical scissors) that can’t be welded without damage.

 4.4 Energia